ikonst/LongPathFix/README.md

 This utility adds long path (> MAX_PATH = 260 characters) support to existing Win32 applications.

-Many Windows file APIs are limited to 260 characters unless you prefix with the path with \??\ (and then you cannot use relative paths, "..", etc.).
-This fix converts regular paths to \??\-style paths on the fly, in an attmept to add long path support to an arbitrary application.
+Many Windows file APIs are limited to 260 characters unless you [prefix the path with \\??\\](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365247(v=vs.85).aspx#maxpath) (and then you cannot use relative paths, "..", etc.).
+This fix converts regular paths to \\??\\-style paths on the fly, in an attmept to add long path support to an arbitrary application.

 Usage
 =====